korygill/technical-analysis/README.md

 [FGMR_ADVANCED](/FGMR_ADVANCED/FGMR_ADVANCED.md)

-FGMR Advananced is an refactored, updated and combined strategy and study that lets you input settings to tune FGMR for a given symbol.
+FGMR Advanced is an refactored, updated and combined strategy and study that lets you input settings to tune FGMR for a given symbol.
 You can use FGMR Advanced to replace the original SPX/VIX/SOX studies below.
 See the other pages here for how the strategy works.

 Attribution: This is a long/short strategy based on the work of [@kerberos007](https://twitter.com/kerberos007).
 If you look at his feed, you will see lots of work regarding this strategy using Bollinger Bands, Percent B (%B), and some initial parameters that give good back testing results.